ryandeussing/jimhopper/_the-brain/cycles.md

 ## Healing and Happiness Cycle: Seeking True Goods

 Fortunately, healing isn't all about seeking to deal more effectively with pain and suffering.
-If that’s all we ever focus on – or all the people we've enlisted to help us focus on – the work healing is not so appealing, and definitely not inspiring, for anyone involved.
+If that’s all we ever focus on – or all the people we've enlisted to help us focus on – the work of healing is not so appealing, and definitely not inspiring, for anyone involved.

 In the second fundamental healing cycle, *seeking true goods*, we are harnessing our brain's seeking circuitry – that always-active and powerful driver of our thoughts and behaviors – to seeking out the truly 'good things in life.'